 As teachers ourselves, we understand the challenges of finding funding for teaching resources.
-We know that budgets vary widely from school to school, and that in many cases teachers don’t have access to funding required to purchase subscriptions to Pivot Interactives.
-But we’ve also heard from teachers who have been successful in finding funding to use Pivot Interactives.
-The purpose of this posting is to share these ideas in hopes that they’ll be helpful to other teachers.
+We know that budgets vary widely from school to school, and that in many cases teachers don’t have access to funding required to purchase subscriptions to use interactives in your science classroom.
+We have talked to many teachers who have been successful in getting funding for Pivot Interactives.
+The purpose of this blog is to share their ideas in hopes that they’ll be helpful to other teachers.

-First, let’s look at reasons why school administrations should support teachers who want to use Pivot Interactives.
-When talking to administrators who can help with funding, consider the following ideas:
+First, gather reasons why school administrations should support funding the platform.
+When talking to administrators who can help with funding, help them see why it matters and use data whenever possible.
+For example, with Pivot Interactives, teachers could share the following :

-Check out our Pivotal Bloggers blog posts to get more ideas on how you can use a Pivot your classroom as part of a well-balanced unit plan.
+BONUS: Check out the Pivotal Bloggers blog posts to get more ideas on how you can use a Pivot your classroom as part of a well-balanced unit plan.

 Another teacher suggested that her administrators supported her efforts because she already had a history of successfully innovating interactive teaching in her classroom.
 She presented Pivot Interactives as part of a cohesive approach to interactive teaching, not just a fad or short-term fix.

 Pivot Interactives has content for Biology, Chemistry, Physics, Earth Science, and Environmental Science.
-Not only will students already be familiar with the platform, but they will also be able to connect each of their classes, experiences the same phenomena from the lenses of each class.
-And it doesn't hurt that per-student prices for Pivot Interactives decrease with high quantity licenses!
+This means that students will not only be familiar with the platform, but they will also be able to connect each of their classes, and experience the same phenomena from the lenses of each class.

 We have a whole blog post about using ESSER Funding for Science with Pivot Interactives.
 Check it out here.